No more hospital for ear tubes? FDA approves new same-day treatment

 The U.S. Food and Drug Administration approved a new method of inserting ear tubes into children, a potential game changer for the more than half million children who receive tubes in their ears annually.
 The new device, the Tubes Under Local Anesthesia system (Tula) allows doctors to place ear tubes using local anesthesia in their office, which could mean same-day relief for suffering children (and their parents).

 "Ear infections are the most common reason why parents bring their child to the doctor," Dr. Laura Neff, a pediatric ENT surgeon at Children's Mercy Kansas City, told TODAY Parents.
-"And it's expensive, too.
-There was a Medicaid study from 2012 it cost like $550 million in Medicaid expenses related to ear infection."
+"And it's expensive, too."

+A study looking at data from 2008 to 2014 found expenses related to acute ear infections cost $2.88 billion in the United States, she added.

 "If you can only pay for one visit and have it done at the same time then you could potentially save a lot more money that way," Neff said.
 "Most families would prefer to have one longer visit than multiple visits."